gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-config.md

 ## pathPrefix

 It's common for sites to be hosted somewhere other than the root of their domain.
-Say you have a Gatsby site at `example.com/blog/`.
+Say you have a Gatsby site at `example.com/blog`.
 In this case, you would need a prefix (`/blog`) added to all paths on the site.
+The default setting for this option is `""`.

 ```javascript:title=gatsby-config.js
 module.exports = {